hao80206/NutriMate-project/Software Design Document.md

 R3.
 Calorie Calculator
-- R3.1 The application shall allow users to set personalized nutritional calories intake.
+- R3.1 The application shall allow users to set personalized nutritional calories' intake.
 - R3.2 The application shall allow users to add food items to their daily calculator.
 - R3.3 The system shall automatically calculate and update the user's daily nutritional totals when food items are added or removed from the log.
 - R3.4 The system shall track the user's progress towards their nutritional goals in real-time.